Yajin616/AcademicWebsite/content/post/getting-started/index.md

 - **Primer Design:**

-   a.
-Primer Length: RPA primers are typically 30-35 nucleotides in length.
+   * Primer Length: RPA primers are typically 30-35 nucleotides in length.

-   b.
-GC Content: Aim for a GC content of 30-60%.
+   * GC Content: Aim for a GC content of 30-60%.

-   c.
-Tm (Melting Temperature): Calculate the Tm of primers to ensure they have similar melting temperatures.
+   * Tm (Melting Temperature): Calculate the Tm of primers to ensure they have similar melting temperatures.

-   d.
-Avoid Self-Complementarity: Check for self-complementarity and primer-dimer formation.
+   * Avoid Self-Complementarity: Check for self-complementarity and primer-dimer formation.

-   e.
-Target Proximity: Place primers 100-300 base pairs apart for optimal amplification.
+   * Target Proximity: Place primers 100-300 base pairs apart for optimal amplification.

-   f.
-Include RPA Excluder: Incorporate an RPA excluder sequence at the 5' end of one primer to prevent amplification of non-target sequences.
+   * Include RPA Excluder: Incorporate an RPA excluder sequence at the 5' end of one primer to prevent amplification of non-target sequences.

 - **Probe Design:**

-  a.
-Probe Type: RPA-LFD often uses a probe for detecting the amplified product.
+  * Probe Type: RPA-LFD often uses a probe for detecting the amplified product.
 Consider using a fluorescent probe or a biotin-labeled probe.

-  b.
-Positioning: Design the probe to bind specifically within the amplified region.
+  * Positioning: Design the probe to bind specifically within the amplified region.

-  c.
-Length: Typically, RPA-LFD probes are 20-25 nucleotides in length.
+  * Length: Typically, RPA-LFD probes are 20-25 nucleotides in length.

-  d.
-Quencher: Use a quencher molecule to reduce background signal.
+  * Quencher: Use a quencher molecule to reduce background signal.

-  e.
-Fluorophore: Attach a fluorophore at the 5' end for signal detection in fluorescent-based LFD assays.
+  * Fluorophore: Attach a fluorophore at the 5' end for signal detection in fluorescent-based LFD assays.

-  f.
-Biotinylation: If using a biotin-labeled probe, ensure biotin is incorporated at the 5' or 3' end.
+  * Biotinylation: If using a biotin-labeled probe, ensure biotin is incorporated at the 5' or 3' end.

 - **Cross-Reactivity Assessment:** Perform in silico analysis to check for potential cross-reactivity with non-target sequences.
 Tools like BLAST can help identify potential issues.